Sthala purana: Description

 Sthala Puranas were historically transmitted orally, traditionally by the priests of a Hindu temple, who would recount the account during puja.
 They were also sometimes preserved in manuscripts, usually included in works of religious literature.
 In the contemporary period, these accounts are often offered in printed pamphlets, or summarised on websites on the Internet.

 Such accounts offer narratives regarding how the murti (a representation of the deity that is worshipped) of a temple came to be in that place, either as a svayambhu (self-manifestation), a miraculous discovery, acts of the deity performed at the given site, or how a saint or devotee was blessed by the deity in the site.
 They may also explain the relationship between the mulavar (main deity) housed in the temple, and the murtis of other deities also enshrined within.
 The forms of ritual worship that are prescribed to be performed at a given temple, and the punya (virtue) one would be rewarded with for engaging in worship at the site are also often detailed.
 Such accounts generally extol the glory of one deity in particular, and regard the veneration of that deity to be most virtuous.

 Sthala Puranas are categorised along three main themes: tirtha (sacredness of a site), khestra (a geographic area or place), and daivata (deity).
+Sthala Puranas form part of wider pilgrimage literature that explains the origins of sacred places and the spiritual merit associated with visiting them.